 These beautiful amphibians are found in the mountainous cloud forests of Panama and are famous in their home country as a unique national animal.
 Unfortunately, few people have ever seen them in the wild; golden frogs are classified as Critically Endangered.

 Project Golden Frog is working to ensure the survival of this charismatic species through scientific field studies, education, and captive management, using the golden frog as a model flagship species for amphibian decline issues worldwide.

 Like many other forest species, golden frogs are losing their habitat to deforestation.
 Forest habitats are altered by large-scale, organized logging, and by the slash-and-burn removal of trees to make way for small farm plots.
 In addition to removing trees, logging and burning lead to the sedimentation of water sources.
 Stream toxification from agricultural chemicals is also a threat to frogs and other wildlife.
 Unfortunately, these are issues that endanger amphibians worldwide, not only in Panama.

+Golden frogs may already be extinct in the wild due to the deadly chytrid fungus, which has decimated amphibian populations throughout Central America.
 Frogs that already suffer from the fungus can be cured by veterinarians, but they cannot be returned to the wild because of the certainty of re-infection and death.

 The Pet Trade